ppaez/pyramid_tutorial_maintain/README.rst

                          authorization/
                          tests/

-The \*.rst files are the narrative documentation for the tutorial.
+In the top level there are The \*.rst documentation files and `src/` contains the source code files.

-The subfolders under `src/` contain the source code files that make up the tutorial application.
-These subfolders represent the state of the source code files at the end of a given chapter of the tutorial.
+The subfolders under `src/` contain the source code files as expected to be at the end of a given chapter of the tutorial.
 Some source files are modified in a given chapter.

-A \*.rst documentation file may list the content of one or more source files, by using a `literalinclude` Sphinx directive.
+A \*.rst documentation file may list the content of one or more source files by using a `literalinclude` Sphinx directive.
 That directive may include a `lines` option to select specific lines to display.

-It may also include a  `emphasize-lines` option to highlight some of the displayed lines.
-The text after a source listing may contain references to specific lines in that listing.
+The `literalinclude` directive may also include a  `emphasize-lines` option to highlight some of the displayed lines.
+This is used to show the user what lines are added or edited.

+To explain the user what some lines in the source do, the text after a source listing may contain references to specific lines in that listing.
 For example: "line 2 imports the docutils module" or "lines 13-15 define a function".

+From time to time, a tutorial source code file might need to be modified because the `Pyramid` API or the corresponding scaffold file is modified.

-Thus, the tutorial narrative documentation might need to be updated when a tutorial source code file is modified.
+When this happens, the tutorial narrative documentation might need to be updated.
 If one or more lines are added or deleted in a source code file, a corresponding update might be needed in the `lines` and/or `emphasize-lines` options of a `literalinclude` Sphinx directive.
 The line references after the listing might also need modifications.

-A tutorial source code file might need to be modified because the `Pyramid` API or the corresponding scaffold file is modified.

 Operation
 =========